 Market Risk is the risk that movements in market risk factors, including foreign exchange rates, commodity prices, interest rates, credit spreads and equity prices will reduce SABB's income or the value of its portfolios.

-Foreign exchange risk (FX) arises from an open position, either overbought (long) or oversold (short), in a foreign currency, creating exposure to a change in the relevant exchange rate.
+Foreign exchange risk (FX) arises from an open position, either long or short, in a foreign currency, creating exposure to a change in the relevant exchange rate.

 SABB categorises foreign exchange risk as follows: